dgarciarieckhof/Data-Odyssey/NTTW/README.md

 ```

 ### Building Our Knowledge Repository
-Our core system is a vector database built with Chroma.
+The core of the system is a vector database built with Chroma.
 This database allows us to efficiently store and retrieve our processed video content.
 We use the 'all-MiniLM-L6-v2' model to create embeddings, which are numerical representations of our text data that capture semantic meaning.

 ```Python
 model_name = 'all-MiniLM-L6-v2'